LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 The constructor finds the value of the local variable ``numerator``, and needs to assign the value 6 to a variable ``num``.
-The compiler has looked first for a local variable ``num``; it found none, and it looked *second* for an instance variable in the object pointed to by ``this``.
+The compiler has looked first for a local variable ``num``, and found none.
+Then it looked *second* for an instance variable in the object pointed to by ``this``.
 It found ``num`` there.
 Now it copies the 6 into there.
 Similarly for ``denominator`` and ``denom``: